prometheus/docs/content/docs/querying/basics.md

 ## Basic Concepts

-### Timeseries
+### Time series

-Data in Prometheus is stored as timeseries, which are uniquely identified by a metric name and a set of arbitrary label/value pairs.
-Each timeseries can have one or more data points attached to it.
+Data in Prometheus is stored as time series, which are uniquely identified by a metric name and a set of arbitrary label/value pairs.
+Each time series can have one or more data points attached to it.
 Data points are timestamp/value pairs.

 #### Metric name
-The metric name of a timeseries (e.g. `http_requests_total`) specifies the general feature of a system that is measured.
+The metric name of a time series (e.g. `http_requests_total`) specifies the general feature of a system that is measured.
 It may contain alpha-numeric characters, plus underscores and colons.

 #### Labels
-The label/value pairs which identify a timeseries allow later filtering and aggregation by these dimensions (e.g. `endpoint`, `response_code`, `instance`).
+The label/value pairs which identify a time series allow later filtering and aggregation by these dimensions (e.g. `endpoint`, `response_code`, `instance`).
 Label keys are identifiers (alpha-numeric characters plus underscores, but no colons), while their values may be arbitrary strings.

 #### Data points
-Each timeseries can have one or more data points attached to it, which are timestamp/value pairs.
+Each time series can have one or more data points attached to it, which are timestamp/value pairs.
 Values are always encoded as floating-point numbers (currently 64-bit precision).